-All new students attend an induction at 9:00am on Monday morning so we advise they time their arrival for 8:30am.
+All new students attend an induction at 8:30am on Monday morning so we advise they time their arrival for 8:15.
 This allows students time to check in with reception and complete some administration tasks.

-All students must bring their passport and a copy of their boarding pass and visa details on their first day and it is often helpful for hosts to remind their students before they leave for the day.
+All students must bring a copy of their passport on their first day and it is often helpful for hosts to remind their students before they leave for the day.